What the BRIEF-2 Measures — and What It Doesn't

 Behavior Regulation Index (BRI)

-The GEC combines all 9 scales into a single overall EF summary score.
+The GEC combines all 9 scales (10 for Self-Report) into a single overall EF summary score.
 A very elevated GEC with flat scale elevations = global EF impairment.
 A very elevated GEC driven by 1–2 scales = profile-specific EF pattern.
+Always report index scores alongside the GEC — the pattern across BRI, ERI, and CRI is more informative than the composite alone.

 EF Theory — Why This Matters for FIE Writing